richardassar/bitster/README.md

 Converting streams:

-`bitster.UInt32.Array.Stream.from.String(stringData)` means "Give me an unsigned int32 Stream in Array format from a String.
+`bitster.UInt32.Array.Stream.from.String(stringData)` means "Give me an unsigned int32 Stream in Array format from a String".

 ## Types